haidaraM/terraform-jenkins-aws-fargate/docker/containerized-index-builder/README.md

 And then run the container image, passing in the workload image as the command (hello-world in this example).

-> The example below is fetching and generating an index for a container image
+> The example below is fetching, generating and pushing an index for a container image
-> stored in Amazon ECS (Hence the AWS_REGION environment variable and the
+> stored in Amazon ECR (979933559541.dkr.ecr.us-east-1.amazonaws.com/jenkins-agent:latest-alpine).
-> `--volume` mount of the local AWS credentials).
+> Hence, the AWS_REGION environment variable and the `--volume` mount of the local AWS credentials.
+> After this command, you will have an index for the image in ECR.

 ```bash
 docker run \